tandasat/PgResarch/DisPG/README.md

     https://github.com/tandasat/PgResarch/releases/latest

 On the x64 platform, you have to enable test signing to install the driver.
 To do that, open the command prompt with the administrator privilege and type the following command, and then restart the system to activate the change:

     bcdedit /set {current} testsigning on

-To install the driver, extract the archive file and make sure that internet connection is available since this program needs to download symbol files unless your system already has right symbol files.
+To install the driver, extract the archive file and make sure that Internet connection is available since this program needs to download symbol files unless your system already has right symbol files.

 Optionally, you may want to use DebugView in order to see logs from the driver.